 Blogilogue: Diagnosis – Alzheimer’s (not Lewy Body)

-Disclaimer: This post contains information and opinions from a non-medical professional.
-Please consult with your own trusted medical and legal practitioners before making any decisions about estate planning, diagnosis, treatment, or outcomes for dememtia or any other condition.
+Disclaimer: This post contains information and opinions from someone with no background in medicine or science (proceed with extreme caution).
+Always consult with your own trusted medical and legal practitioners before making any decisions about diagnosis, treatment, estate planning, or outcomes for dementia or any other condition.